 There are three separate populations of monarch butterflies (all the same species):

 First, there is the eastern population that is well-known for their epic migration from Mexico in the spring up through central and eastern United States and into Canada.
 After laying eggs across the country (up to five generations), the last generation (that has never been to Mexico) makes that incredible migration south to the oyamel fir forests in central Mexico.
 How they manage this, is still a mystery, but hopefully we'll find in the near future exactly how they accomplish this incredible journey.
 Unfortunately, overwintering sites in Mexico that support the eastern population has declined up to 95% since the 1990s, so this population is in big trouble.
 Not only is their migration threatened, but also their overwintering grounds in Mexico.
 A double threat.
-The final population numbers are not yet available for this year, but hopefully they will be up and eastern monarchs will begin to recover.
-Visit the Monarch Joint Venture website to read more about the eastern population decline and how you can help.
+Update: The final population numbers are in from the overwintering sites in Mexico, and the numbers are down 53% from last year.
+Visit the MLMP website and read Karen Oberhauser's assessment of the situation.
+Also learn more about how you can help.